haobuhaoo/tp/docs/UserGuide.md

 * After `search-student k/Marcus`, `group-add g/Group A i/1` adds the 1st student from the search results to Group A.

 Notes:
 * Do not mix multiple `g/` prefixes; only one `g/` is allowed.
-* Duplicate `i/` prefixes are allowed only to specify multiple different indices (e.g., i/1 i/3 i/5).
-Repeating the same index is redundant and ignored by design.
+* Multiple `i/` prefixes are allowed only to specify multiple different indices. e.g. `i/1 i/3 i/5`.
+* Repeating the same index is redundant and ignored by design.

-### Removing students from a group : group-remove
+### Removing students from a group : `group-remove`

 Removes one or more students from a group using their displayed indices.

-Format: `group-remove g/GROUP i/INDEX [i/INDEX …]`
+Format: `group-remove g/GROUP i/INDEX [i/INDEX]...`

-* Removes the students at the specified indices from GROUP.
+* Removes the students at the specified indices from `GROUP`.
-* The index refers to the index number shown in the displayed student list.
+* `INDEX` refers to the index number shown in the displayed student list.
-* Each `INDEX` must be a positive integer 1, 2, 3, …
+* Each `INDEX` must be a positive integer 1, 2, 3, ...
-* You must specify at least one `i/INDEX`.
+* You must specify at least one `INDEX` field.
 * The list cannot be empty when using indices.
 * Fails if the group does not exist.